A Bootstrap-based Method for Testing Network Similarity: Theoretical results

-For each combination of $\epsilon$ and $n$, we carried out 100,000 Monte Carlo simulations.
-Each simulation consists of randomly generating $A_1 \sim P_1$ and $A_2 \sim P_2$, and computing the test statistics $T_{frob}(A_1, A_2)$, $T_{ase}(A_1, A_2)$, and $T_{eig}(A_1, A_2)$.
-We used a large number of Monte Carlo simulations to ensure that the empirical distributions are accurate proxies for the nominal distributions.
-For each test statistic and for each value of $n$, we constructed the null sampling distribution or $F_0$ under $\epsilon = 0$, and the alternative sampling distribution or $F_1$ under $\epsilon = 0.05$ and $\epsilon = 0.1$.
-If $F_0$ and $F_1$ are well separated, then the test statistic can be effective in telling apart the alternative from the null.

-In the interest of space, out of the six scenarios studied, we report results from two scenarios: (a) $\epsilon = 0$ vs. $\epsilon = 0.05$ with $n=300$, and (b) $\epsilon = 0$ vs. $\epsilon = 0.1$ with $n=200$.
-Distributions (both $F_0$ and $F_1$) for $T_{frob}$, $T_{ase}$, and $T_{eig}$ for these two scenarios are reported in Figures \ref{Scena} and \ref{Scenb}.
-Under scenario (a), Figure \ref{Scena} shows that $F_0$ and $F_1$ are practically conjoined for both $T_{ase}$ and $T_{eig}$, which implies that neither test statistic can effectively distinguish between $H_0$ and $H_1$.
-In contrast, $F_0$ and $F_1$ for $T_{frob}$ are reasonably well separated which implies it can effectively distinguish between $H_0$ and $H_1$.
-Under scenario (b), $F_0$ and $F_1$ are slightly separated for $T_{ase}$ and $T_{eig}$, but $F_0$ and $F_1$ for $T_{frob}$ are much more strongly separated.
-Under both scenarios, $F_0$ and $F_1$ for $T_{frob}$ are much better separated.
-This implies $T_{frob}$ is much more sensitive to the difference between $H_0$ and $H_1$ than $T_{ase}$ and $T_{eig}$, and therefore more effective at resolving the hypothesis test.
+In the interest of space, out of the six scenarios studied, we report results from two scenarios in Figure \ref{Scenab}: (a) $\epsilon = 0$ vs. $\epsilon = 0.05$ with $n=300$, and (b) $\epsilon = 0$ vs. $\epsilon = 0.1$ with $n=200$.
+We observe that under both scenarios, $F_0$ and $F_1$ for $T_\text{frob}$ (the proposed method) are much better separated than $T_\text{ase}$ and $T_\text{eig}$.
+This implies $T_\text{frob}$ is much more sensitive to the difference between $H_0$ and $H_1$ than $T_\text{ase}$ and $T_\text{eig}$, and therefore more effective at resolving the hypothesis test.
+We note that a more formal and rigorous comparison between the test statistics can be carried out by deriving the asymptotic relative efficiencies, and we consider this as a future research direction \citep{rothe1981some}.

-We note that this notion of comparing test statistics is somewhat related to the formal and classical concepts of asymptotic relative efficiency named after Pitman and Bahadur \citep{wieand1976condition,kremer1979approximate,rothe1981some}.
-In this paper, we have carried out an empirical analysis for comparing the test statistics instead of taking the more rigorous approach of theoretically deriving their asymptotic relative efficiency.
-We consider this theoretical endeavour as an important direction of future research.